whage/thesis/thesis.md

 > generated instead. [@leroy-intro-tic98 p.
 1]

 #### Documentation
-"The comment is lying".
+> "The comment is lying!" - senior programmer

 Source code comments usually get ignored when updating a code segment that they refer to and since they don't have any meaning in the program, the runtime or the compiler can't give any warning about updating them: they "drift" from the code, often stating the exact opposite of what is implemented.